backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Questions.md

 - Terraform cloud private module registry can be used to restrict our team members to specific modules that are approved using the organization's security team.
 - `terraform console` locks the state.
 - `slice` is not a valid string function in terraform.
-- We should use `force-unlock` command to manually unlock the state when automatic unlocking failed.
 - You have declared a variable called `var.list` which is a list of objects that all have an attribute `id`.
 The following will produce a *list of ids*.
 	- `var.list[*].id`
 	- `[ for o in var.list : o.id ]`